Baak (Assamese folklore)

-Baak, Bak or Bák (Assamese: বাঁক, IPA: ['bak]) is a creature that frequently appears in folktales in Assam.
+Baak, Bak or Ghorabak (Assamese: বাঁক, ঘোঁৰাবাঁক; IPA: ['bak]) is a shapeshifting creature that frequently appears in folktales in Assam.
 The baak is believed to live near water bodies and is usually malevolent in nature, troubling fishermen among others.
 The baak is fond of fish.
 Unlike many other creatures which are limited to parts of the state, the baak finds space in folklore across Assam.

+Appearance

+Baaks are usually tall and thin, with long legs and arms.
+In villages, very tall and skinny people are often compared to Baaks.
+They usually have little to no hair.

 Powers and habits

+The baak is usually believed to be malevolent in nature.
+It lives near water bodies and enjoys raw fish.
+They can cast nets to catch fish on their own.
+While fishermen are busy fishing in lakes, ponds, or along the banks, they quietly eat the fish and deplete the stock.
+It is sometimes believed that if the fisherman is killed or rendered unconscious, they take on the fisherman's form and visit the host's house.